dvll13/exercise/_notes/typescript.md

 `tsc index.ts` - ts compile and create `index.js`
 `ts-node index.ts` - compile `ts` to `js` and run it *(index.ts => index.js; node index.js)*
+`npm i -g parcel-bundler` - helps run TS in the browser
+  * `parcel index.html` - starts the server and when it sees a ts file, it auto converts it to js
+<br/> <br/>

 **interface** - used to define the structure of an object; some of the props in an interface can be ignored